 8. Have realistic expectations

-Being a father and a photographer has shown me to lower my expectations about having the perfect picture… At the beginning I was trying to get master pieces with my daughter Maeva, with the time I am taking more the photojournalistic approach, respecting her rhythm and taking more natural candid pictures without forcing her to pose or smile, just letting her play 🙂
+Being a father and a photographer has shown me to lower my expectations about having the perfect picture.
+At the beginning, I was trying to get master pieces with my daughters, Maeva and Maimiti.
+With the time, I am taking more the documentary approach, respecting their rhythm and taking more natural candid pictures without forcing them to pose or smile, just letting them play 🙂